lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-The SCHC fragmentation MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC packet still exceeds the L2 data unit.
+The SCHC Fragmentation MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.

-The SCHC fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reducing the complexity and overhead of the SCHC fragmentation mechanism.
+The SCHC Fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+This assumption allows reducing the complexity and overhead of the SCHC Fragmentation mechanism.

-To adapt the SCHC fragmentation to the capabilities of LPWAN technologies is required to enable optional SCHC fragment retransmission and to allow a stepper delivery for the reliability of SCHC fragments.
-This document does not make any decision with regard to which SCHC fragment delivery reliability mode will be used over a specific LPWAN technology.
+To adapt the SCHC Fragmentation to the capabilities of LPWAN technologies is required to enable optional SCHC Fragment retransmission and to allow a stepper delivery for the reliability of SCHC Fragments.
+This document does not make any decision with regard to which SCHC Fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

 ## Fragmentation Tools

-This subsection describes the different tools that are used to enable the SCHC fragmentation functionality defined in this document, such as fields in the SCHC fragmentation header frames (see the related formats in {{Fragfor}}), and the different parameters supported in the reliability modes such as timers and parameters.
+This subsection describes the different tools that are used to enable the SCHC Fragmentation functionality defined in this document, such as fields in the SCHC Fragmentation header frames (see the related formats in {{Fragfor}}), and the different parameters supported in the reliability modes such as timers and parameters.

 * Rule ID.
-The Rule ID is present in the SCHC fragment header and in the SCHC ACK header format.
-The Rule ID in a SCHC fragment header is used to identify that a SCHC fragment is being carried, which SCHC fragmentation reliability mode is used and which window size is used.
-The Rule ID  in the SCHC fragmentation header also allows interleaving non-fragmented
+The Rule ID is present in the SCHC Fragment header and in the SCHC ACK header format.
+The Rule ID in a SCHC fragment header is used to identify that a SCHC Fragment is being carried, which SCHC Fragmentation reliability mode is used and which window size is used.
+The Rule ID  in the SCHC Fragmentation header also allows interleaving non-fragmented
-  packets and SCHC fragments that carry other SCHC packets.
+  packets and SCHC Fragments that carry other SCHC Packets.
 The Rule ID in an SCHC ACK identifies the message as an SCHC ACK.

 * Fragment Compressed Number (FCN).
-The FCN is included in all SCHC fragments.
-This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute SCHC fragment number.
-There are two FCN reserved values that are used for controlling the SCHC fragmentation process, as described next:
+The FCN is included in all SCHC Fragments.
+This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute SCHC Fragment number.
+There are two FCN reserved values that are used for controlling the SCHC Fragmentation process, as described next:

-  * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC fragment of a packet.
+  * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC Fragment of a packet.
 The last window of a packet is called an All-1 window.

-  * The FCN value with all the bits equal to 0 (All-0) denotes the last SCHC fragment of a window that is not the last one of the packet.
+  * The FCN value with all the bits equal to 0 (All-0) denotes the last SCHC Fragment of a window that is not the last one of the packet.
 Such a window is called an All-0 window.

   The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
-In the SCHC fragments, this field is an unsigned integer, with a size of N bits.
-In the No-ACK mode, it is set to 1 bit (N=1), All-0 is used in all SCHC fragments and All-1 for the last one.
+In the SCHC Fragments, this field is an unsigned integer, with a size of N bits.
+In the No-ACK mode, it is set to 1 bit (N=1), All-0 is used in all SCHC Fragments and All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value of N MUST be defined in the corresponding technology-specific profile documents.
-For windows that are not the last one from a SCHC fragmented packet, the FCN for the last SCHC fragment in such windows is an All-0.
+For windows that are not the last one from a SCHC Fragmented packet, the FCN for the last SCHC Fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability mode in use.
-The FCN for the last SCHC fragment in the last window is an All-1, indicating the last SCHC fragment of the SCHC packet.
-It is also important to note that, in the No-ACK mode or when N=1, the last SCHC fragment of the packet will carry a FCN equal to 1, while all previous  SCHC fragments will carry a FCN to 0.
+The FCN for the last SCHC Fragment in the last window is an All-1, indicating the last SCHC Fragment of the SCHC Packet.
+It is also important to note that, in the No-ACK mode or when N=1, the last SCHC Fragment of the packet will carry a FCN equal to 1, while all previous  SCHC Fragments will carry a FCN to 0.
 For further details see {{FragModes}}.
 The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2.
 (Example for N=5, MAX_WIND_FCN MAY be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).

 * Datagram Tag (DTag).
-The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC
+The DTag field, if present, is set to the same value for all SCHC Fragments carrying the same SCHC
-  packet, and to different values for different SCHC packets.
-Using this field, the sender can interleave fragments from different SCHC packets, while the receiver can still tell them apart.
+  packet, and to different values for different SCHC Packets.
+Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.
-  In the SCHC fragment formats, the size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
-For each new SCHC packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
+  In the SCHC Fragment formats, the size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
+For each new SCHC Packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
-  In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC fragments for which this SCHC ACK is intended.
+  In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
   When there is no Dtag, there can be only 1 SCHC Packet in transist.
 And only after all its fragments have been transmitted another SCHC Packet could be sent.
   The length of DTag, denoted T is not given in this document because is technolgy dependant, and will be defined in the corresponding technology-documents.
 DTag is based on the number of simultaneous packets supported.

 * W (window): W is a 1-bit field.
-This field carries the same value for all SCHC fragments of a window, and it is complemented for the next window.
+This field carries the same value for all SCHC Fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
 In the SCHC ACK format, this field also has a size of 1 bit.
-In all SCHC ACKs, the W bit carries the same value as the W bit carried by the SCHC fragments whose reception is being positively or negatively acknowledged by the SCHC ACK.
+In all SCHC ACKs, the W bit carries the same value as the W bit carried by the SCHC Fragments whose reception is being positively or negatively acknowledged by the SCHC ACK.

 * Message Integrity Check (MIC).
-This field is computed by the sender over the complete SCHC packet and before SCHC fragmentation.
+This field is computed by the sender over the complete SCHC Packet and before SCHC fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the